 The next day B-29s appeared over the camp and began to drop 55-gallon drums.
 One drum hit the camp kitchen.
 To stop this from happening again, the POWs drew a circle for a drop zone.
 There was no more damage after this was done.
 His parents would learn he had been liberated in a letter written by Virgil Janes another member of his tank company.

-After he was liberated, Harold returned to the Philippines.
-He sailed for the United States on the U.S.S.
-General R. L. Howze arriving at San Francisco on October 16, 1945.
+After disembarking, he was taken to Letterman General Hospital for further medical treatment.
 He returned to Port Clinton and was discharged, from the army, on February 9, 1946.
 For the rest of his life, Harold suffered partial paralysis in his legs and from impaired vision.

 On February 8, 1962, Harold and his family were home when their house exploded from a kitchen stove gas leak.
 Amazingly, Harold, his wife, and two sons survived the explosion.
 Their daughter was not at home at the time.